The ORWL Guide on the Communication of Crypto Asset Services

 In practice, affiliation aims to reach a broad audience such as podcast listeners, blog readers, or YouTube channel viewers.
 Generally, this link is not used in the context of personalized communication.

-Sponsorship (referral) refers to the implementation of a system that allows customers to recommend their service to their contacts, with a reward for each new customer brought in.
+Referral refers to the implementation of a system that allows customers to recommend their service to their contacts, with a reward for each new customer brought in.

-Establishing a contractual framework
+Establishing a relevance contractual framework

 Compliance with communication rules by a PSAN requires the implementation of a control plan to ensure its internal compliance by providers.